Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training

-Maintaining training stability requires careful hyperparameter tuning of parameters like the learning rate ($\eta$) and the number of training steps to prevent loss from diverging.
-We observed a trade-off with the projection scaling hyperparameter $\lambda$: while the theoretical value of $\lambda=1$ guarantees perfect gradient excising, setting $\lambda=0.1$ works better in practice to ensure gradient stability and optimize convergence speed.
-This highlights a tension between theoretical completeness and empirical stability.

-Addressing the computational overhead is a primary direction for future optimization, potentially through low-rank or sparse gradient estimation techniques.
-Concurrently, future research should focus on optimizing $\lambda$ to maintain training stability while achieving the theoretical guarantee of $\lambda=1$ (perfect excising).
-Further work is also needed on disentangling complex copyrighted attributes that remain implicitly entangled with desirable text-conditioned aspects of the image.
-Additionally, integrating gradient projection into video diffusion pipelines can ensure spatiotemporal copyright compliance without bespoke architectural changes, facilitating cross-modal research and encouraging future advancements in industry best practices for IP protection across the foundation model ecosystem.
+Reducing this overhead is a key direction for future work, potentially through low-rank or sparse gradient estimation.
+Training stability also requires careful tuning of hyperparameters such as the learning rate $\eta$, the number of training steps, and the projection strength $\lambda$ to prevent divergence.
+Future research should explore strategies for optimizing $\lambda$ to approach the theoretical guarantee of $\lambda = 1$ while maintaining stable learning dynamics.
+Additional work is needed to disentangle complex copyrighted attributes that remain implicitly coupled with desirable text-conditioned features.
+Finally, extending gradient projection to video diffusion pipelines offers a promising path toward spatiotemporal copyright compliance without bespoke architectural modifications, enabling cross-modal applications and informing best practices for IP protection across the foundation-model ecosystem.